Frequently asked questions

 For the duration of the Event, participants must carry ALL their basic needs except water which may be supplied by the back up crew.
 Without purchasing provisions along the way, Heavy Infantry participants must provide all their requirements, pitch and strike their own tents and cook their own meals.

 Are there winners?

 Yes.
-The SPCA's of Zimbabwe are the winners, thanks to the kind efforts of the participants in raising sponsorship.
+The SPCA's and Animal Welfare organisations of Zimbabwe are the winners, thanks to the kind efforts of the participants in raising sponsorship.

 Are there any special awards for participants?

 After all participants have summitted Mt Nyangani, the Awards Lunch, known as the Spirit of the Blue Cross Lunch, is held at a suitable venue in the Nyanga area.
 This is the culmination of the event and the awards are presented during a fun-filled luncheon replete with good food, much banter and new-found friendships.
 It is an occasion not to be missed.

 Where and when is the Awards ceremony and luncheon held?

 Date: SUMMIT DAY, CHECK CALENDAR ON HOME PAGE